Mesothelioma VA Burial Benefits

 Mesothelioma VA Burial Benefits FAQs

-Loved ones may qualify for a higher payout if your loved one’s mesothelioma diagnosis and death stemmed from using military asbestos products.
+Loved ones may qualify for a higher VA burial payout if their loved one’s mesothelioma diagnosis and death stemmed from the use of asbestos products during military service.

-U.S. veterans are at a high risk of mesothelioma and other asbestos-related diseases due to the widespread use of asbestos by all branches of the military.
+U.S. veterans are at a high risk of mesothelioma and other asbestos-related diseases since all military branches relied on products made with this substance between the 1930s and early 1980s.

-How much does the VA pay for burial benefits?
+How much is the VA compensation for asbestos exposure?

-The VA pays up to $2,000 to bury veterans who passed away from service-related health problems on or after September 11, 2001.
+The VA pays up to $2,000 in burial compensation for veterans who passed away from service-related health problems on or after September 11, 2001.
+This includes asbestos-related diseases like mesothelioma.

 Who qualifies for VA burial benefits?